 Although not a part of the EU, Switzerland is a Schengen country and shares a visa policy with the other 25 countries in the Schengen passport-free zone.
 Therefore, all foreign citizens visa-exempt for the Schengen Area can travel to Switzerland without a visa for short stays.

-However, by the end of 2022, it will be mandatory for these same foreign citizens to obtain an ETIAS visa waiver to travel to Switzerland and the Schengen Area.
+However, from May 2023, it will be mandatory for these same foreign citizens to obtain an ETIAS visa waiver to travel to Switzerland and the Schengen Area.
 ETIAS Switzerland is an electronic visa authorization being introduced to pre-screen visa-exempt visitors to Europe in order to strengthen Schengen borders.

 An approved ETIAS Switzerland visa waiver will be a multiple entry travel authorization and permit a total stay of 90 consecutive days with each entry to Schengen countries.
 It is valid for 3 years from the date of issue, or until the associated passport expires.

 Those not eligible for apply for ETIAS, or those who wish to spend longer consecutive periods will need a visa for Switzerland and the Schengen Area.
 Unlike the ETIAS, which permits travel to all of the Schengen Area, a Schengen visa is normally issued for one individual country.